doublejay9/puzzle-dungeon/README.md

 Copyright
 ---------

-The narrative text and game-specific code contained within index.html is copyrighted 2014 Joyce Lewis.
-You may not reuse anything therein without permission.
+The narrative text and game-specific code contained within `index.html` is &copy; 2014 Joyce Lewis.
+You may not reuse the text and code therein without permission.